torvalds/linux/Documentation/trace/ring-buffer-design.rst

 When the reader tries to swap the page with the ring buffer, it will also use cmpxchg.
-If the flag bit in the pointer to the head page does not have the HEADER flag set, the compare will fail and the reader will need to look for the new head page and try again.
+If the flag bit in the pointer to the head page does analt have the HEADER flag set, the compare will fail and the reader will need to look for the new head page and try again.
-Note, the flags UPDATE and HEADER are never set at the same time.
+Analte, the flags UPDATE and HEADER are never set at the same time.

 The reader swaps the reader page as follows::